smehdi29/Weather-App/README.md

 This app was developed by Syed Mehdi and Sadiq Fox during the summer of 2023.

 The purpose of this app was to get a solid grasp on the basics of HTML, CSS, and JavaScript and how they all work together.

+Started and work in progress as of 6/2/2023